Nimrod to the Hula Valley

 down through the mountain provides a huge source of freshwater, making this a very

-important region (hence why Syria wants it back so badly).
-This stream, along with a few others like
+important region (one reason why Syria wants it back so badly).
+This stream, along with a few others

 The area is packed with ruins from all eras